-Megan Bickel is an artist, digital humanist, writer, and educator currently working out of Columbia, South Carolina.
+Megan Bickel is an artist, digital humanist, writer, and educator currently living and working in the occupied Congaree and Catawba lands (Columbia, South Carolina).
 Her work considers and utilizes various approaches and technologies such as painting, data manipulation, digital collage, database reconfiguration, and poetry.
 Bickel’s work has been exhibited at the Speed Art Museum (Louisville, KY), University of Chicago Logan Center (Chicago, IL), LADIES ROOM LA (Los Angeles, California), KMAC Museum (Louisville, KY), Georgetown College (Georgetown, KY), QUAPPI Projects (Louisville, KY), Art Academy of Cincinnati (Cincinnati, Oh), and MADS Mixed Reality Gallery (Milan, Italy), University of Kentucky (Lexington, KY) and Institute 193 (Lexington, KY).

 She was the founder and organizer of houseguest gallery from 2018-2025, and has had fiction and arts criticism published nationally.
 She is currently an Assistant Professor of Painting at the University of South Carolina’s School of Visual Art & Design.

-She received her MFA from the University of Louisville with Honors in 2021.
+She received her MFA from the University of Louisville with Honors in 2021 and her BFA from the Art Academy of Cincinnati, Magna Cum Laude.

 Artist Statement